the-road-to-learn-react/the-road-to-react/manuscript/react-modern/fragments.md

 );
 ~~~~~~~

 A fragment wraps other elements into a single top-level element without adding to the rendered output.
-As alternative, you can also use `<React.Fragment></React.Fragment>` instead of the shorthand `<></>` Both Search elements, input field and label, should be visible in your browser now.
+As an alternative, you can also use `<React.Fragment></React.Fragment>` instead of the shorthand `<></>` Both Search elements, input field and label, should be visible in your browser now.
 So if you prefer to omit the wrapping `<div>` or `<span>` elements, substitute them with an empty tag that is allowed in JSX, and doesn't introduce intermediate elements in your rendered HTML.

 ### Exercises: